 Staying in Krakow

 Krakow offers a variety of accommodation options, from charming boutique hotels in the Old Town walls to cosy guesthouses and Airbnbs.
-Here are some factors to consider when choosing your stay:
+We used Booking.com, but here are some factors to consider when choosing your stay:

 Budget: There’s a good choice of budget hostels and hotels in Krakow including HI Hostel Krakow in the Old Town with beds from £15.
 The Flamingo Premium Hostel is also in the heart of the city, Miodosytnia Aparthotel in the Kazimierz district and Hotel Alf which is a cheap hotel a bit further away from the centre.